NBA Summer League 2018: Sunday Schedule, Latest Las Vegas Standings and Stats

 NBA Summer League 2018: Sunday Schedule, Latest Las Vegas Standings and StatsJuly 8, 2018

-The Las Vegas Summer League will feature 30 teams and 82 games as players look to turn heads during the offseason.
-It's early, but standouts have emerged in competition.
+The Las Vegas Summer League features 30 teams and 82 games, with players looking to turn heads during the offseason.
+It's early, but standouts have emerged.

 On the downside, injuries come into focus as well.
-Sacramento Kings forward Marvin Bagley III will have an MRI on his right hip/groin after a tweak Saturday against the Phoenix Suns.
-He's not expected to play against the Los Angeles Clippers Sunday and looks doubtful for Tuesday's matchup with the Memphis Grizzlies.
+Sacramento Kings forward Marvin Bagley III will have an MRI on his right hip/groin after a tweak Saturday against the Phoenix Suns, per the league website.
+He's not expected to play against the Los Angeles Clippers on Sunday and looks doubtful for Tuesday's matchup with the Memphis Grizzlies.

 Even though it's not seen as a serious injury, Kings fans will hold their collective breath until they hear good news.
 In the meantime, forward Harry Giles should carry the team's spotlight.
 He's looked impressive after sitting out his rookie year to fully recover from a second ACL tear suffered in 2015.